 So what should I do if I’m a camper van or motorhome owner ?

-A couple of years ago Big Tree Campervans teamed up with a few other campervan rental companies, as well as Scottish Natural Heritage and Visit Scotland to produce some simple, commonsense guidelines about camping informally with campervans in Scotland:
+By all means, camp informally but do this responsibly.
+A few years ago Big Tree Campervans teamed up with a few other campervan rental companies, as well as Scottish Natural Heritage and Visit Scotland to produce some simple, common sense guidelines about camping informally with campervans in Scotland:

 Scotland is rightly proud of its access rights; however when you’re looking for places to ‘camp wild’ in a campervan or motorhome, it is important to bear in mind the following key points: